amplience/dc-cli/docs/CONTENT-TYPE.md

 ### archive

-Archives a content type schema.
-This hides the schema from the active content type list in the Dynamic Content UI and prevents new content items being created of that type.
+Archives one or more content types.
+This hides them from the active content type list in the Dynamic Content UI and prevents new content items being created of that type.

 ```
 dc-cli content-type archive [id]